-The Hyundai Sonata is entering the second year of its eighth generation.
+The Hyundai Sonata is in the second year of its eighth generation.
 Because it’s still so new, this front-wheel-drive (FWD) 5-seat midsize sedan – a competitor for the likes of the Chevrolet Malibu, Honda Accord and Toyota Camry – is largely unchanged for 2021.
-It continues to be available with a 191-horsepower 2.5-liter 4-cylinder engine, a turbocharged 1.6-liter 4-cylinder with 180 hp, or a hybrid gas/electric powertrain with a 2.0-liter gas engine and a combined output of 192 hp.
+It continues to be available with a 191-horsepower 2.5-liter 4-cylinder engine, a turbocharged 1.6-liter 4-cylinder with 180 hp, or a hybrid gas/electric powertrain (reviewed separately) with a 2.0-liter gas engine and a combined output of 192 horsepower.

-In September of 2020, the sporty 2021 Hyundai Sonata N Line arrives, powered by a turbocharged 2.5-liter engine with 290 hp.
-We hope to learn more about this N Line sedan soon; we do know it will have a healthy 310 lb-ft of torque as well as several chassis and suspension modifications to support the extra power.
+The sporty 2021 Hyundai Sonata N Line is powered by a turbocharged 2.5-liter engine with 290 horsepower and 311 lb-ft of torque, plus several chassis and suspension modifications to support the extra power.

 Hyundai provides complimentary regular maintenance on the 2021 Sonata for the first three years of ownership, and it backs the car with an excellent 10-year/100,000-mile powertrain warranty.

 Nineteen-inch wheels with Pirelli P Zero tires are available on the Hyundai Sonata SEL Plus.
 Additionally, the SEL, SEL Plus, and Limited models get Safe Exit Warning, and the SEL switches from a 4-way power-adjustable front passenger seat to one that’s adjustable in six ways.
 Other big news?
 The sporty Hyundai Sonata N Line makes its debut in September of 2020 as a 2021 model.
 See the 2021 Hyundai Sonata models for sale near you

 - Excellent build quality

 - Good fuel efficiency